Brief, sudden, repetitive movements and/or sounds that increase with stress, anxiety, or excitement.

 University of South Florida

 TKM has received research grants from Auspex Pharmaceuticals, the National Institute of Mental Health, Shire Pharmaceuticals, Pfizer Inc., F. Hoffman-La Roche Ltd., AstraZeneca Pharmaceuticals, Centers for Disease Control and Prevention, Massachusetts General Hospital, Sunovion Pharmaceuticals, Neurocrine Bioscience, Psyadon Pharmaceuticals, and PANDAS Network.
 She is on the advisory board for the International Obsessive Compulsive Foundation.
-She is also a co-author of several studies referenced in this topic.
+She is also an author of several references cited in this topic.

 National Tourette Centre of Excellence at Northwell Health